Darkly spiced Easter cookies with beautiful royal flood icing to decorate. These are miniature works of Easter art.

 - 1 tsp baking powder

-- 2 tsp ground mixed spice or ground cinnamon
+- ½ tsp ground mixed spice

-To make these cookies, beat the butter and caster sugar together in a large bowl until pale and creamy.
+- Beat the butter and caster sugar together in a large bowl until pale and creamy.
 Add the egg and beat until the mixture is light and fluffy.
 In a separate bowl combine the flour, baking powder, and mixed spice.
 Add to the butter mixture and mix thoroughly.
 Add 1 tsp cold water to bring the dough together if you need to.
 Wrap the mixture in baking parchment and chill for at least 30 minutes.

-Preheat the oven to 180°C/350°F/Gas mark 4.
-Line two baking sheets with baking
+- Preheat the oven to 180°C/350°F/Gas mark 4.
+Line two baking sheets with baking parchment.

-On a lightly floured surface, roll out the dough to about 4mm (¼in) thick and, using cookie cutters, stamp out shapes.
+- On a lightly floured surface, roll out the dough to about 4mm (¼in) thick and, using cookie cutters, stamp out shapes.
 Using a palette knife, lift the shapes carefully on to the baking parchment.

-Top tips for making spiced Easter cookies
+Top tip for making spiced Easter cookies

 Leftover biscuits can be stored in an airtight container for up to 2 days – but of course are best when they are served fresh.

 Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.